 Here are some other steps you can take to cat-proof your home:

-Avoid leaving prescription or over-the-counter medications where your cat can get at them, like a low counter or nightstand.
-Cats are very sensitive to common medications, such as Tylenol and aspirin.
+- Store human medications out of paws’ reach – Avoid leaving prescription or over-the-counter medications where your cat can get at them, like a low counter or nightstand.
+Cats are very sensitive to common medicines, such as Tylenol and aspirin.

-Cats love to sit in a sunny windowsill, but if the screen isn’t secure, they can push it open and fall out.
+- Secure window screens – Cats love to sit in a sunny windowsill, but they can push it open and fall out if the screen isn’t secure.

 It can also help to get down to your cat’s eye level and look around for anything that might cause a problem, like cords or wires that could be tripped on or get chewed up.